Bad Bags: A Delinquent Ignorance Of Industry

-It is almost impossible to obtain untainted, bagged-Portland-cement-powder because cement manufacturers insist on punching large numbers of holes in the bags.
-These holes absolutely defy good reasoning or material science and hurt the user-consumer.
-These delinquent cement bags suck in humidity from the atmosphere at an alarming rate.
-Very poor excuses are given for ruining the cement with these intentional holes.
+It is almost impossible to obtain unspoiled, bagged-Portland-cement-powder because cement manufacturers insist on punching large numbers of holes in the bags.
+These bag-holes hurt the user-consumer.
+These bad cement bags suck in humidity from the atmosphere at an alarming rate.
 When the user transfers cement into air-tight containers, the cement can last for years.
 If left in the manufacture's bags, the cement becomes lumpy in a short time, especially in high humidity weather.

 Bo's notes on cement mixes for small projects.